Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 ## 15 - Audio Chord
 <img align=left src=https://jus-be.github.io/orinayo/assets/screenshots/feature15.png />

-If you select **Web Audio Files** as your  [*Arranger Type*](#3---arranger-type), then you have to select an audio loop here that OrinAyo will use together with the bass and drums to give the music a style a groove.
+If you select **Web Audio Files** as your  [*Arranger Type*](#3---arranger-type), then you have to select an audio loop here that Orin Ayo will use together with the bass and drums to give the music a style a groove.
 It could be a rhythmic guitar riff or  a keyboard chordal harmony.

-Audio loop styles in OrinAyo have tweleve pre-determined tempos and a default tempo.
+Audio loop styles in Orin Ayo have twelve pre-determined tempos and a default tempo.
 Orin Ayo will use the selection for the chord loop to pre-select corresponding bass and drum loops that have matching names and tempos.
 You can manually change these selections to your taste.
 <br clear="left"/>

 ## 16 - Audio Drum
 Select alternative drum loop to play at the current tempo from this drop-down selection list.
-Please note that mixing different tempos can produce undesirable results as OrinAyo does not stretch audio loops.
+Please note that mixing different tempos can produce undesirable results as Orin Ayo does not stretch audio loops.
 The selected loop choice will be saved and recalled when the page is re-opened.

 ## 17 - Audio Bass
 Select alternative bass loops to play at the current tempo from this drop-down selection list.
-Please note that mixing different tempos can produce undesirable results as OrinAyo does not stretch audio loops.
+Please note that mixing different tempos can produce undesirable results as Orin Ayo does not stretch audio loops.
 The selected loop choice will be saved and recalled when the page is re-opened.

 ## 17a - Audio Riffs
-Select chord and bass loops to be played at song begining or ending with the current tempo from this drop-down selection list.
+Select a combination of chord and bass loops to be played at song begining or ending with the current tempo from this drop-down selection list.
 Melody loops in the current song key will be played at the start and end of the style respectively.
 Depending on your input controller, you can repeat the into loop at any point by pressing the correct key combination.
 Also, the melody loop auto-plays if a style variation loops twice and no chord keys are received from the input controller.
-Please note that mixing different tempos can produce undesirable results as OrinAyo does not stretch audio loops.
+Please note that mixing different tempos can produce undesirable results as Orin Ayo does not stretch audio loops.
 The selected loop choice will be saved and recalled when the page is re-opened.

 ## 18 - Chord Tracker
 <img align=left src=https://jus-be.github.io/orinayo/assets/screenshots/feature8.png />

-Select an input MIDI device to use with the OrinAyo ChordTracker feature.
+Select an input MIDI device to use with the Orin Ayo ChordTracker feature.
 This feature is implemented for the Yamaha Sonogenic SHS-500 Keytar and compatible devices.
-OrinAyo well send the chords being played as Yamaha midi SYSEX messages to the selected device.
+Orin Ayo well send the chords being played as Yamaha midi SYSEX messages to the selected device.
 The device is then able to ensure that only notes in the current key and in harmony with the current chord will be played by the device.
 <br clear="left"/>

 ## 19 - Song Player